univention/univention-corporate-server/doc/changelog/index.rst

 =============

-* The migration of Fetchmail extended attributes has been moved to the joinscript :file:`univenition-fetchmail` to fix errors in environments where :program:`univention-fetchmail` is installed on a non-primary node.
-The old extended attributes have also been restored to fix errors in environments where :program:`univention-fetchmail` is running on a server that has not yet been upgraded (:uv:bug:`55882`).
+* The migration of Fetchmail extended attributes has been moved to the join script :file:`univenition-fetchmail` to fix errors in environments where :program:`univention-fetchmail` is installed on a non-primary node.
+The old extended attributes have also been restored to fix errors in environments where :program:`univention-fetchmail` is running on a server that hasn't yet been upgraded (:uv:bug:`55882`).

 * New checks have been added to the script :command:`migrate-fetchmail.py` to avoid errors